 Research

 Since nutrients and energy are required for most biological functions, changes to nutrient levels affect a wide array of processes.
-Highly conserved signaling pathways detect and interpret nutrient levels, and convey that information throughout the body to coordinate systems-wide responses.
-This allows an animal to grow and reproduce when nutrients are plentiful, for instance; conversely, in a nutrient-poor environment, energetic resources may instead be devoted to such processes as maintaining cell quality.
-It is clearly advantageous for organisms to respond to a stressful environment by postponing procreation until there are more favourable conditions (therefore delaying the age-related decline in reproductive capacity).
-Furthermore, for organisms to successfully reproduce when they are older, they would also require prolonged maintenance of somatic tissue integrity—which would lead to an extension of lifespan.
-Therefore, it is perhaps unsurprising that evolutionarily conserved nutrient-sensing signaling pathways affect both reproductive function and age-related physiological changes.
+Highly conserved signaling pathways detect and interpret nutrient levels, and communicate that information throughout the body to coordinate systems-wide responses.
+This allows an animal to grow and reproduce when nutrients are plentiful, for instance; conversely, in a nutrient-poor environment, energetic resources may instead be devoted to such processes as maintaining cell integrity under stress.
+It is advantageous for organisms to respond to a nutrient-poor environment by postponing procreation until there are more favourable conditions, and interestingly, the physiological responses that facilitate this can slow the organism's age-related decline.
+Aging is characterized by cell- and tissue-level alterations that underpin broader changes, such as decreasing fertility and rising disease susceptibility.
+Therefore, considering the links between nutritional energy and fundamental biological processes, it is perhaps unsurprising that evolutionarily conserved nutrient-sensing signaling pathways regulate both reproductive function and age-related physiological changes.

-In the Templeman lab, we study signaling pathways and regulatory mechanisms that control cell maintenance, longevity, and the age-related decline in female reproductive capacity.
-We are particularly interested in how nutrient levels determine reproductive function and health during aging.
-Our methods are based on genetics, physiology, cell biology, and molecular biology.
-We use two complementary animal models, the roundworm Caenorhabditis elegans and mice, to investigate age-related changes that span from the molecular and cellular levels to the whole body.
+In the Templeman lab, we study signaling pathways and regulatory mechanisms that control cell maintenance, lifespan, and functioning of the female reproductive system.
+We are particularly interested in how nutritional energy alters and informs these things.
+Our methods are based on genetics, physiology, and cell biology.
+We primarily use two complementary animal models, the roundworm Caenorhabditis elegans and mice, to investigate age-related changes that span from the molecular and cellular levels to the whole body.

 Interested in joining our lab?

-Our lab's research, infrastructure, and personnel are supported by
+Our lab's research, infrastructure, and personnel have been funded by:

 Canadian Institutes of Health Research